Smushy nails got you down? Wanna know everything there is to know about how to dry your nails fast?

 Spraying cooking oil like Pam on your nails might sound a little weird, but by all accounts it works pretty well.

-And as a bonus, as well as helping your nails to dry faster, oil also moisturises your cuticles too – winner!
+And as if that’s not enough, as a bonus, as well as helping your nails to dry faster, oil also moisturises your cuticles – winner!

 For this method you don’t need a base coat or a topcoat either!

-Apply 2 coats of your chosen polish as normal, then spray your nails (from a distance of around 6 inches) with the cooking oil and wait for 2 minutes.
+Apply 2 coats of your favorite color nail polish as normal, then spray onto your nails (keep it 6 inches away) with the cooking oil and wait for 2 minutes.

-Then wash off the oil with cold water and test by lightly touching the nails.
+Then wash the oil off your hands with cold water and test by lightly touching the nails.

 How do you tell if your nails are dry without messing them up?